briangig/CloudflareNable/README.md

 At this point we are now ready to test.

-For Nable 2021.1 and NEWER, we need to disable a security setting that will cause issues (sessions resetting etc).
+For Nable 2021.1 and NEWER, we need to disable a security setting that will cause issues (sessions resetting, etc.).

 * In your Nable server, Navigate to the System Level (Red).
 * Go to Administration -> Mail and Network Settings -> Network Security